NBA Trade Rumors: GSW Could Acquire Joel Embiid For James Wiseman, Andrew Wiggins, Eric Paschall & Draft Pick

 Trading Wiseman, Wiggins, Paschall, and the Timberwolves’ 2021 first-round selection would undeniably be a tough decision for the Warriors, but sacrificing all those assets would be worth it if it means acquiring a player of Embiid’s caliber.
 Embiid is currently one of the most dominant big men in the league.
 His arrival in Golden State would tremendously boost their performance on both ends of the floor, giving them a very reliable scoring option, rebounder, facilitator, shot-blocker, and floor-spacer.

-Last season, he averaged 23.0 points, 11.6 rebounds, 3.0 assists, and 1.3 blocks while shooting 47.7 percent from the field and 33.1 percent from beyond the three-point range, per ESPN.
-With his ability to knock down shots from beyond the arc, Embiid would be a great fit with Coach Steve Kerr’s system.
+Last season, he averaged 23 points, 11.6 rebounds, three assists, and 1.3 blocks while shooting 47.7 percent from the field and 33.1 percent from beyond the three-point range, per ESPN.
+With his ability to knock down shots from beyond the arc, Embiid would be a great fit with coach Steve Kerr’s system.

-Embiid may not have shown any sign that he’s no longer happy with the Sixers, but he would definitely be intrigued by the idea of playing for a team as great as the Warriors.
-Compared to Philadephia, joining forces with Curry and Green in Golden State would give him a better chance of winning his first championship ring next year.
+Embiid may not be showing any sign that he’s not happy with the Sixers, but he would definitely be intrigued by the idea of playing for a team as great as the Warriors.
+Compared to Philadelphia, joining forces with Curry and Green in Golden State would give him a better chance of winning his first championship ring next year.